SeanFxyz/assembler_exemplar/docs/programming/file_formats.md

 Solution files describe the contents of the player's solutions to a particular level.

-Each solution file uses the `.sav` extension, and is a JSON text file compressed by Godot using the [Zstandard](https://facebook.github.io/zstd/) compression algorithm.
+Each solution file uses the `.sav` extension, and contains a Base64 encoding of a GDScript Dictionary, endoded using Godot's `Marshals` class.
+The file is compressed by Godot using the [Zstandard](https://facebook.github.io/zstd/) compression algorithm.
-It should consist of a single JSON object with similar contents to the
+It should consist of a single Dictionary with contents similar to the
 following:

 ```
 {
-    "level": "level-name",
-    "solutions": {
-        "some-solution": {
+    "Solution 1": {
         "inputs": {
             "some-input-name": [x, y],
             ...
         },
         "outputs": {
             "some-output-name": [x, y],
             ...
         },
         "chips": {
-                "some-chip-id": { "type": "chip-type", "pos": [5, 0] },
+            1: { "type": "chip-type", "pos": [5, 0] },
             ...
         },
         "wires": {
-                "some-wire-id": {
+            1: {
-                    "id": { "some_segment_id", "pos": [x, y] },
+                1: { "some_segment_id", "pos": [x, y] },
                 ...
             },
             ...
         }
     },
     ...
 }
-}
 ```

 Each key's purpose is described in more detail below.

-* `"level"` - Maps to a string containing the level's name.
-* `"solutions"` - Maps to an object containing all of the user's solutions.
-* Solution object - There is one named "some-solution" in above example.
-                    This maps to an object describing the content of one of the player's solutions to this level.
+* Solution name - At the top level, we have a dictionary mapping solution names to corresponding dictionaries.
 * `"inputs"` - This object should contain an entry for each of the chip inputs.
              Each entry will have a string key mapped to an array of two numbers representing the x and y values in the input's position.